 I studied Illustration Design.
 After completing my studies, at first I focused exclusively on painting.

-More recently I have dug into photography, both digital and analog, and even more recently I have started to exhibit my photos.
+More recently I have dug into photography, both digital and analog, and I have started to exhibit my photos.
+In 2013 I was selected as one of the New Dutch Photography talents.
 I’m a vegetarian and supporter of animal rights organisations.
 I also deploy myself as a photographer for, among others, Four Paws.
-I live and work near Amsterdam, in Purmerend.
+I live and work in Sittard.

 If you’re interested in purchasing a photo, please send me a message for a non-committal quotation.